Inpatient Hospital Reviews

 Recovery Audit Prepayment Demonstration Reviews

-Recovery Auditors will not conduct pre-payment patient status reviews for claims with dates of admission October 1, 2013 through September 30, 2014.
-Recovery Auditors may continue to conduct CMS-approved claim reviews, unrelated to the appropriateness of the inpatient admission (i.e. patient status), as described on the Recovery Audit Program webpage entitled Prepayment Review Demonstration.
+Recovery Auditors will not conduct pre-payment patient status reviews for claims with dates of admission October 1, 2013 through March 31, 2015.
+Recovery Auditors may continue to conduct CMS-approved claim reviews, unrelated to the appropriateness of the inpatient admission (i.e. patient status).

 2. Reviews Not Impacted by CMS-1599-F